Solving linear system problems with HHL#

 HHL implementation in practice#

-Let’s put theory into practice and dive into an implementation of the HHL algorithm in
+Let’s put theory into practice and dive into an implementation of the HHL algorithm.

-As a fist step, we define a function fake_inversion
+As a first step, we define a function fake_inversion

 from qrisp import *